fatemehN/TrackPGD/README.md

 Follow the instructions of each tracker to correct the paths and run the setup files.

 ## Step 5.a: Set the paths for MixFormerM
-1- From MixFormerM folder on TrackPGD directory(TrackPGD/code/MixFormerM), find TrackPGD folder.
+1- From MixFormerM folder on TrackPGD directory(TrackPGD/MixFormerM), find TrackPGD folder.
 Copy and paste this folder into the tracker folder (/MixFormerM_submit/mixformer/external/AR/pytracking/).

-2- Add a new entry to trackers.ini file in "vot22_seg_mixformer_large" directory(/MixFormerM_submit/mixformer/vot22_seg_mixformer_large) as follows:
+2- Add a new entry to the trackers.ini file in the "vot22_seg_mixformer_large" directory(/MixFormerM_submit/mixformer/vot22_seg_mixformer_large) as follows:
 ```
 [MixFormer_TrackPGD]
 label = MixFormer_TrackPGD